 Scottish portrait painter and printmaker Jennifer McRae (born 1959) took home the Third Prize for her work, West End Summer.
 It was remarkable for its fresh colours, tight frame and audacious use of perspective.
 A bird’s eye view of a London interior, this painting demonstrates the artist’s playful mastery of watercolour as a medium, mixing several patterns and textures, from the rattan chair and the carpet to the sitter’s outfit and the objects carefully accumulated in the background.
 “I felt the studied togetherness that many of us have had recently, locked in with the ones we love”, commented Ishbel Myerscough.

-The Willis Museum is currently closed due to national restrictions, but we are hoping to extend the show for a few more weeks when we are able to reopen.
-Please check opening dates and book a ticket through our website before travelling.
+The Willis Museum is currently closed due to national restriction.
+Please check opening dates through our website before travelling.

 If you have enjoyed Culture on Call and you are able to make a donation, please click the link below.
 Any support you can give will help us keep communities connected to culture in these difficult times.